moabk/swapdex-core/README.md

 ```

 This will start sdx in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 Do not forget `--rpcaddr 0.0.0.0`, if you want to access RPC from other containers and/or hosts.
-By default, `gwan` binds to the local interface and RPC endpoints is not accessible from the outside.
+By default, `sddx` binds to the local interface and RPC endpoints is not accessible from the outside.